 Assessment of Komatsu Group and the supply chain

-From FY2020 to FY2021, we have conductedan Self-Assessment Questionnaire (SAQ) on CSR activities, including human rights, among 156 Midori-kai supplier companies in order to further promote CSR in our supply chain and reconfirm that all parties remain fully aware of the guidelines.
+From FY2020 to FY2021, we have conducted a Self-Assessment Questionnaire (SAQ) on CSR activities, including human rights, among 156 Midori-kai supplier companies in order to further promote CSR in our supply chain and reconfirm that all parties remain fully aware of the guidelines.
 We confirmed their recognition of the CSR procurement guidelines and the status of their CSR activities, and followed up on the survey results on an individual basis.

 In FY2022, we conducted a web-based human rights survey of all Group companies and Midori-kai supplier companies in Japan and overseas.
 To ensure objectivity in this survey, we received support from an external consultant to create questions and analyze the results based on the UN Guiding Principles on Business and Human Rights and other international rules.